Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 - TUS2 (VOD)

-the encoder at the RTMP endpoint and authenticate with the per-input stream
+Point the encoder at the RTMP endpoint and authenticate with the

-key.
-The engine ingests, transcodes, and CMAF-packages on the fly.
+per-input stream key.
+The engine ingests, transcodes, and CMAF-packages

 The browser

-fragments a MediaStream to CMAF in the page and pushes each fragment as a MoQT
+fragments a MediaStream to CMAF in the page and sends each fragment as a

-object.
-For server-class contribution, prefer RTMP/SRT/WHIP into the engine and
+MoQT object.
+For server-class contribution, prefer RTMP/SRT/WHIP into the

 stream resolver maps them to stream/<org>/<id>.
 VOD reuses the same